 Analytical Thinking

-Breaking down problems into bite-sized chunks is half the job.
+Break problems into bite-sized chunks.
 Think Sherlock Holmes, but with stack traces.

 Creativity and Innovation